 Concessions range from traditional food service and campground stores to recreational equipment rentals, equestrian experiences, guided tours and glamping.
 State Parks partners with a variety of small businesses through concession contracts to offer the public necessary and appropriate services that contribute to high quality experiences for park visitors.

 Frequently asked questions

 What types of concessions does State Parks have?

 Washington State Parks has a wide variety of concessions across the state.
-Below is a general list of what kinds of concessions we have:
+Below is a general list of the types of concessions we have:

 - General park stores

 - Food and beverage concessions

 - Water and winter recreation rentals

 - Guided concessions offering trips (kayaking, biking, climbing)